krisbanas/krisbanas.github.io/_posts/2020-12-14-liquibase-custom-changeset.md

 ## Conclusion

 Custom changesets give the most granular control over performed migration's logic.
-While the best approach is to use the built-in Liquibase changeset types, the custom Java changeset can always be used as a backup plan and is the only way to use Spring properties during the migration.
+While the best approach is to leverage the built-in Liquibase changeset types, the custom Java changeset can always be treated as a backup plan and is the only way to refer to Spring properties during the migration.